ioBroker/ioBroker.js-controller/docs/en/dev/adapterdebug.md

 ---
-title: debugging
+title: Debugging
 lastChanged: 14.09.2018
 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/dev/adapterdebug.md
-hash: BOKT0EbFe/3HwmnwWGpZ+5EgAHDyRw7VtK6+4awC7D0=
+hash: LcI9FPoCRxjihMbpw/IL392v32axPUUZTunbpcN7/vg=
 ---
 # Debugging adapters
-## Adapters debug with Chrome
+Debug adapter with Chrome
 Node.JS supports debugging with Chrome.

 If you stop an adapter in the ioBroker and then start it from the console: